 A pay-what-you-wish slider allowing a New York Times reader to quickly pay a small amount for a one-time, one-day subscription to access the news.

-Responsibilities of my role as the team UX researcher included: leading a team workshop to write research goals, designing the survey, fielding the survey, analyzing the quantitative and qualitative survey results, conducting the competitive analysis, recruiting participants for concept and usability testing, leading user testing sessions, and presenting the findings.
+Responsibilities of my role as the team UX researcher included: leading a team workshop to write research goals, designing the survey, fielding the survey, analyzing the quantitative and qualitative survey results, conducting the competitive analysis, recruiting participants for concept and usability testing, leading user interviews and testing sessions, and presenting the findings.

 To learn more about our users' news habits, their thoughts about paying for the news, identify competitors, and recruit for user interviews, we fielded a study using Google Forms.
 We received 121 responses.